 Sports Unlimited, for example, awards $1,000 scholarships to athletes who inspire the committee most with their essay.
 Foot Locker gives annual $20,000 scholarships to 20 students who demonstrate “excellence in school, on their sports team and in their communities.”

 As for how to get scholarships for athletes, do some research online.
 Plus, ask your school counselor about local opportunities that might not be available nationwide.

 Many scholarship organizations provide financial support to minority or underrepresented students.
 Here are just a few examples:

 Many large companies offer corporate scholarships to the children of their employees.

 Tall Clubs International, for instance, doles out awards to men who are at least 6 feet, 2 inches tall and women who are 5 feet, 10 inches or taller.

-ScholarshipRed looks for natural redheads, and the Chick and Sophie Major Memorial Duck Calling Contest awards students with a knack for duck calling.
+You might even find a scholarship that awards you for your last name.
+The Gatling Grant scholarship goes specifically to students with the last name Gatling or Gatlin.
 There’s one more requirement, though: You also have to attend North Carolina State University.
 If you run into another Gatling on campus, you’ll have an instant conversation starter.

 Finally, some scholarships work like the lottery: They randomly select winners.
 Most don’t even require an essay; all you have to do is put your name in the hat.

 Some of these luck-of-the-draw scholarships include the Niche No Essay Scholarship, which awards $2,000, and the You Deserve It Scholarship, which awards $1,000.
 Your chances of winning may be slim — but it takes little effort to try.

 Before you can win money for college, you need to know how to get a scholarship.
 Here are some tips to help you on your path.